Mbappe reaches landmark with double as PSG beat Monaco

 Benjamin Bourigeaud pulled one back for Rennes but Nice held on to close to within a point of Rennes in the table.

-Reigning champions Lille, fresh from qualifying for the last 16 of the Champions League, were 0-0 draw at home by Lyon, a result which leaves both clubs in mid-table.
+Reigning champions Lille, fresh from qualifying for the last 16 of the Champions League, were held to a 0-0 draw at home by Lyon, a result which leaves both clubs in mid-table.

 Lyon last week had a point deducted as a punishment for the trouble that led to November's game against Marseille being abandoned after Payet was hit on the head by a bottle.